Join the party and make a delicious difference

 The smiley filter – coming soon!

-Panera is a fast-casual restaurant chain with over 2,000 sites across the United States.
-They are the first company with menu items to receive the Cool Food Meals badge, helping millions of their consumers to take positive action for the climate.
+Our latest partners to receive the Cool Food Meals badge are helping millions of their consumers to take positive action for the climate.

 Why this matters